What Is an Implementation Strategy?

 What Is the Implementation Plan of a Project?

-As mentioned, you can create an implementation plan for any organizational undertaking of any size or scope.
-Implementation is commonly used for discrete projects, technology deployment within a company, and inventory planning (this is an example where differentiated planning is helpful).
-You can even create an implementation plan for personal use (i.e., for career planning) if it will help you organize and take actionable steps toward your goal(s).
+Implementation plans are commonly used for discrete projects, technology deployment within a company, and inventory planning.
+You can also create an implementation plan for personal use if it will help you organize and take actionable steps toward your goal(s).

 A project implementation plan is the plan that you create to successfully move your project plan into action.
 This document identifies your goals and objectives (both short and long-term), lists the project tasks, defines roles and responsibilities, outlines the budget and necessary resources, and lists any assumptions.
 A project implementation plan sometimes includes a rough schedule, but teams usually set the hard timeline in the execution plan.